 Service Description and Competitive Advantages

-Industry research for a Zero Waste Store Business Plan
+Industry Research for a Zero Waste Store Business Plan

 Funding Request for a Zero Waste Store Business Plan

 Hopefully, these insightful tips and tricks for writing a business plan were helpful.
-As always, if you need help with a business plan or financial projections, just send us an email or give us a call.
+Email or call us if you need help with a business plan or financial projections.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author